 - Apply for undergraduate admission.

-If you are a rising senior and wish to apply for admission to Cedarville as a college freshman, simply complete the change to degree status application in My Application.
-You may be required to update materials for your freshman application.
-Contact your counselor with any questions about undergraduate admission.
+If you are a rising senior and wish to apply for admission to Cedarville as a college freshman, it's an easy process!
+Contact a University admissions counselor with questions about undergraduate admissions.